matinlotfali/KDE-Rounded-Corners/README.md

 - Compatible with KWin 5.23 and 5.24 - by [matinlotfali](https://github.com/matinlotfali)
 - Disable effect when window gets maximized - by [matinlotfali](https://github.com/matinlotfali)
 - Added Latte Dock to ignore list - by [gikari](https://github.com/gikari)
-- Cleanups for the plugin logic - by [alex1701c](https://github.com/alex1701c)
+- Cleanups for the plugin logic, remove unneeded dependencies from CMakeLists.txt file - by [alex1701c](https://github.com/alex1701c)

 # How to build from source code: